Melisende of Jerusalem

 Melisende (c.
 1109 – 11 September 1161) was the queen of Jerusalem from 1131 to 1152.
 She was the first female ruler of the Kingdom of Jerusalem and the first woman to hold a public office in the crusader kingdom.
-She was already legendary in her lifetime for her generous support of the various Christian communities in her kingdom.
-Contemporary chronicler William of Tyre praised her wisdom and abilities, while modern historians differ in their assessment.
+Her fame grew during her lifetime for her generous support of Christian communities across her kingdom.
+Contemporary chronicler William of Tyre praised her wisdom and abilities, while modern historians vary in their assessment.

-Melisende was of mixed Frankish–Armenian heritage, the eldest daughter of King Baldwin II and Queen Morphia.
-In the late 1120s, when it became clear that her father would likely not have a son, she was declared heir presumptive to the throne and married Fulk of Anjou.
+Melisende had mixed Frankish–Armenian heritage and was the eldest daughter of King Baldwin II and Queen Morphia.
+In the late 1120s, when it became clear that her father was unlikely to have a son, she was declared heir presumptive to the throne and married Fulk of Anjou in 1129.
 Baldwin II died in 1131, having conferred the kingdom on Melisende, Fulk, and their son Baldwin III.
 Melisende and Fulk were crowned shortly after.

 Early in their joint reign, King Fulk attempted to rule without Queen Melisende.
-Barons led by Melisende's kinsman Count Hugh II of Jaffa revolted and, although Hugh was defeated and exiled, Melisende grew powerful and terrorized the king and his supporters until he agreed to accord a share of the government to her.
+Barons led by Melisende's relative Count Hugh II of Jaffa revolted in 1134 and, although Hugh was defeated and exiled, Melisende grew powerful and terrorized the king and his supporters until he agreed to give her a share of the government.
 Once reconciled, they had another son, Amalric, and Fulk no longer made any decision in the kingdom without Melisende's assent.
-During their joint rule, Melisende managed Church relations and patronage.
+During their joint rule, Melisende managed church relations and patronage.
+The couple eschewed wars of conquest and instead focused on strengthening the kingdom's defenses.
 After Fulk died in 1143, Melisende assumed full power and was crowned together with their elder son, Baldwin III.
 Baldwin reached the age of majority in 1145, but Melisende refused to cede any authority to him.
 After the fall of Edessa in 1144, Melisende urged a military intervention from Europe, which led to the Second Crusade.

 Melisende's relationship with Baldwin III collapsed in 1150 as she further reduced his role in state affairs.
-In 1152 the High Court divided the kingdom between mother and son.
+In 1152, the High Court of Jerusalem divided the kingdom between mother and son.
 Within weeks, however, Baldwin invaded Melisende's portion and besieged her in the Tower of David.
 Melisende agreed to step down and retire to Nablus.
-She continued to involve herself in the affairs of her family, who also ruled the crusader states of Antioch and Tripoli.
+She continued to involve herself in the affairs of her family, which also ruled the crusader states of Antioch and Tripoli.
 Although her influence in Jerusalem became limited, she counseled Baldwin and took a successful military initiative in his absence.
 Her patronage and involvement in ecclesiastical matters also continued.
 She died in 1161 after becoming incapacitated by an illness, possibly a stroke.